getsentry/raven-python/docs/install/index.rst

 ------------

 If you installed using pip or setuptools you shouldn't need to worry about requirements.
-Otherwise you will need to install the following packages in your Sentry server environment:
+Otherwise you will need to install the following packages in your environment:

  - ``simplejson``